 Buying these tickets online will save you hours of looking bored and pale to becoming anxious as you wait to enter that popular site.

-You can buy this skip the line entry ticket to the Eiffel tower ( you’d want to buy this because the line can get crazy insane – after all, it’s the most visited European landmark in Paris)!
+You can buy this skip-the-line entry ticket to the Eiffel tower ( you’d want to buy this because the line can get crazy insane!
+After all, it’s one of the most visited landmarks in Paris!